penelopecj/sei-project-4/README.md

 2. Run `pipenv install` in the root directory to install all packages from Pipfile.
 3. Run `pipenv shell` in the root directory to spawn a shell within the virtual environment.
 4. Use `python manage.py runserver` to start the backend server in the root driectory.
-5. Open up a second terminal and `cd client`.
+5. Open a second terminal and `cd client`.
 6. Use `yarn` or `npm` in your client directory to install all dependencies from the `package.json` file.
 7. Run `yarn start` from client to start the frontend.